sandy9159/DIY-Arduino-based-Guitar-Pickup-Coil-Winder/README.md

 6. 1 I2C device (SCL/SDA Device, display, MPU6050 etc)
 7. 2 Stepper motors

-I have design circuit and PCB ineasy EDA and ordered PCB from JLCPCB.COM
+I have design circuit and PCB in easyEDA and ordered PCB from JLCPCB.COM

 JLCPCB.COM are the world leader in PCB manufacturing there PCB production rates are very much affordable and they have world class PCB production unit results fast PCB production.